Anomalous Hall conductivity and quantum friction: ELECTRONIC TRANSPORT: SCATTERING MATRIX APPROACH

 denotes the average value of both chiral cases, c) and d).
 Plus and minus sign correspond to scattering problems with opposite chirality of current paths as sketched in the inset of Fig.~\ref{gH_CH}.
 It is determined by velocity sign of electrons within the path attached to the source path.
 Contribution per unit cell $\sigma_{xy}^{\rm (qf)}(\delta)$ represents average friction between the nearest current paths.
 For large enough $N_s$ it reaches a constant value as illustrated in Fig.~\ref{gH_CH}.

-The ratio $\alpha$ of the intrinsic part $\langle \sigma_{xy}^{\rm (Ch)}(\delta) \rangle$ turns out to be the same as for the longitudinal conductance.
+The ratio $\beta$ for the intrinsic part $\langle \sigma_{xy}^{\rm (Ch)}(\delta) \rangle$ turns out to be the same as for the longitudinal conductance.
 Its deviation of from one is the result of wave interference modified by the change of the boundary conditions.

-Hall current enhancement $\Delta \sigma_{xy}^{\rm (Ch)}(\delta)$ entering Eq.~(\ref{CH_enhancement}) can be understood using the analogy with the classical current friction.
+Hall current enhancement $\Delta \sigma_{xy}^{\rm (Ch)}(\delta)$ entering Eq.~(\ref{CH_enhancement}) can be understood using the analogy with the viscous flow in classical fluids.
 The largest current is flowing via the path attached to source.
 It is stirring currents within adjacent stripe paths forcing them to move along the same direction.
-It explains the origin of the enhanced current direction.
+It explains the origin of the enhanced Hall current and in particular, its direction.
 In the fully coherent systems the friction between current paths is determined not only by average coupling $|t|^2$ but it is modified by the wave interference which determines coupling between distant current paths.